-Failure to pay requested fees in the time we specify may result in your application being refused.
+Failure to pay the requested fees in the time we specify may result in your application being refused.
 We will notify you if you are required to pay any additional fees during your application.

-What are the assessment time frames?
+What are the assessment timeframes?

-The assessment period for registration is calculated with reference to table 1 found on our website under assessment periods and fees.
+The assessment period for registration is calculated with reference to Table 1 found on our website under assessment periods and fees.

-The assessment period will change if we require further information from you or we are required to change our approach to assessing your application.
+The assessment period will change if we require further information from you or if we are required to change our approach to assessing your application.

-The APVMA must complete preliminary assessment of your application within one month after it is lodged.
+The APVMA must complete a preliminary assessment of your application within one month after it is lodged.
 If the APVMA finds that your application appears to meet the application requirements, we must give you notice of this within 14 days.

 Can fees and timeframe vary during evaluation?

-Fees and timeframe may vary during an evaluation, when further assessment is required to allow us to continue to assess your application.
+Fees and timeframe may vary during an evaluation when further assessment is required to allow us to continue to assess your application.

 What are the registration criteria?